 If you are a business owner who plans to get divorced, there are things to consider that can affect your company.
 From losing your business to being forced into a partnership with your ex-spouse, a divorce might put you in a compromising position.

-Depending on the context of your divorce, your former spouse can be entitled to half of your business and assets.
+Depending on the context of your divorce, your former spouse can be entitled to up to half of your business and assets.
 This because your business can be considered a marital asset in the financial analysis of your divorce.
 Marital assets are generally thought to be assets that were owned by one or both spouses during their marriage.
 This includes things like savings, real estate, debts, and business ventures.
-There are four exceptions to marital assets:
+There are three general exceptions to marital assets:

 If your business was started or built during your marriage, it will likely be considered a marital asset in your divorce.
 If your business was started before your marriage, it will have a non-marital value.
 However, if your business grew throughout your marriage, its marital value will increase.
-Finances from your business that are put into savings are also considered marital property.
-Investments and retirement savings accumulated up to your separation can also be equitably divided.
+Finances from your business that are put into joint accounts are also considered marital property.
+Investments and retirement savings accumulated can also be equitably divided.

 Our lawyers work with a team of professionals, including financial analysts and certified public accountants, to value your business.
 Usually, one side will buy out the other's interests to ensure continuity of the business.